 The NIISQ Agency invests in the NIISQ Trust Fund which is a closed fund with the NIISQ Agency being the only investor.
-While the NIISQ Trust Fund have unit price provided by the Fund Managers as an input to estimate the fair value, the market would not be considered active for level 1 nor level 2, therefore, they are considered to be level 3.
+While the NIISQ Trust Fund has a unit price provided by the Fund Managers as an input to estimate the fair value, the market would not be considered active for level 1 nor level 2, therefore, they are considered to be level 3.

 The fair value reported by the NIISQ Agency is based on QIC's determination of the investments' fair value.
-The valuations of the underlying investments are based on unobservable inputs and their fair value is determined by QIC via independent valuations in accordance with QIC's Investment Valuations Policy.
-Refer to Note 16(c) for the sensitivity of the fair value measurement to market changes.
+The valuations of the underlying investments are based on unobservable inputs, and their fair value is determined by QIC via independent valuations in accordance with QIC's Investment Valuations Policy.
+Refer to Note 16 for the sensitivity of the fair value measurement to market changes.

-16. Financial Risk Disclosures
+Financial Risk Disclosures 16.

-(a) Financial Instrument Categories
+Financial Instrument Categories (a)